roger-weber/mmir-unibasel-hs24/01-Introduction/README.md

 ### Demos

-- [Extract features from images](01-extract-features.ipynb): extract features from images and text using classical and generative AI methods (requires AWS account with bedrock/Claude enabled)
+- [Extract features from images and audio](01-extract-features.ipynb): extract features from images and text using classical and generative AI methods (requires AWS account with bedrock/Claude enabled)